danielsteman/web-rs/articles/blog15.md

 >>>
 ```

 The second time we try to print out items from the generator, they're gone.
-This is because a generator is an iterator,
+By now, may have become clear that a generator is a type of iterator.

 ## Coroutines